 Sticking with Cricut for a little while, another hot ticket item is the Cricut EasyPress 2 — a revolutionary iron meets heat press machine that promises professional results when using heat transfer vinyl.

 It’s also a vital part of the brilliant Infusible Ink system — a heat transfer system by sublimation — that’s steadily grown in popularity since its release earlier this year.

 The EasyPress 2 is a huge improvement on the original EasyPress, heating up faster than before and offering more accurate results.
 It’s also super safe thanks to its intuitive design.

-Speaking of 3D printing, if you’re interested in the hobby but aren’t yet ready to commit hundreds of dollars to buying a printer, you can test it out instead by buying a comparatively low-cost 3D pen instead.
+If you’re interested in the art of 3D printing but aren’t yet ready to commit hundreds of dollars to buying a printer, you can test it out instead by buying a comparatively low-cost 3D pen instead.

 It’s, of course, much smaller and has few capabilities than a regular printer, but is cheaper, safer and arguably much more easy to use.
 Newbies and even kids are likely to get a lot out of this bad boy.

 We know that the various components of Cricut’s Infusible Ink system are likely to be on many crafters’ Christmas gift lists this year — including ours!

 Take a look at the wide range of patterned transfer sheets currently available right now.
 There’s currently 27 patterns and colors on Amazon right now.

 And the good thing is, once you’ve got your Cricut cutter and the EasyPress, these components (as well as the marker pens, blanks and transfer tape) are all available at a very good price — perfect for stocking fillers!

 We normally stick religiously to the premium vinyl companies like Oracal and Siser Easyweed, but there’s something about this holographic opal craft vinyl that we just know we want on our Christmas list.